-The nil rate band (NRB) for the current year is £325,000 and the Government has announced that this is likely to remain frozen until beyond 2018.
+The current nil rate band (NRB) is £325,000.
 The availability of the NRB will depend on whether any other gifts have been made in the previous 7 years.
 It is called the NRB because technically this sum is taxed at 0%.
 Lifetime gifts to certain types of trusts will suffer 20% IHT if the value of the gift exceeds the available nil rate band of the person making the gift.
 There are a number of exemptions and reliefs that can be applied to gifts made both during lifetime and those made on death.

 Gifts between spouses and registered civil partners

 Such gifts, whether made during their lifetimes or on the death of the first to die, are completely exempt.
 However if a gift is made from a UK-domiciled spouse to a non-UK-domiciled spouse, only the value up to £55,000 is exempt.
 The estate of a widow, widower or surviving civil partner whose spouse or civil partner died before them can claim an extra full or party NRB to the extent their late spouse or civil partner did not use their own NRB.
 This is called the “transferable nil rate band”.

 Read our blog Lifetime planning and marital status can be complicated